saurabhLandge/helloPython/README.md

 ### Project Overview

 This project contains web application to manipulate data from Database of employees.
-We also use World Time API to display time in our web application We also use unittest python library to execute test cases
+We also use World Time API to display time in our web application.
+We also use unittest python library to execute test cases.

 ### Tools Used in the project
 - Windows 11 Operating System